Hooking Up Gets Easier To Do In Saudi Arabia

 "If you don't open, they would go to the driver and fight with him until they force you to take the number," she says, shaking her head at the memory.
 "What the hell, you expect me to call you?" she laughs.

-These days, women are even becoming more assertive in the process, says the woman, a government worker, who will begin a Ph.D. in the fall.
+These days, some women are even becoming more assertive in the process, says the woman, a government worker, who will begin a Ph.D. in the fall.

 "I've seen girls who are pro-active and if they like a guy, they would go to him, and that's happening a lot right now," she says.
 "Girls are becoming more powerful — I love it."